Can I be tested?

 - If you have an emergency, you should go to the nearest ER.

 - If you experiencing symptoms, please stay home and care for yourself as you would for any other virus.

 - If you are experiencing symptoms and need medical care, call your primary care provider.
 If you do not have a PCP, please call an urgent care clinic.
 It’s best if you call before going in anywhere so that health care professionals can assist

 you in a plan that will reduce exposure to others.

 Should I wear a mask?

-Masks are not necessary for healthy individuals.
-If you have respiratory symptoms like a cough or sneeze a mask is a great tool to help prevent the spread of the disease to others.
+The CDC recommends masks for public spaces.
+If you have respiratory symptoms like a cough or sneeze, a mask is a great tool to help prevent the spread of the disease to others.

 Is the hospital canceling classes and support groups?

 Yes.
 Most CHEC classes have been canceled.
 Preoperative educational classes such as joint replacement are being offered through remote options.
 Call the Community Health Education Center at 503-814-2432 for more information.

 Community job shadows are suspended until further notice.
 All current participants have been notified.
 Applications are still being accepted, but scheduling will be delayed.